leihog/binfiles/README.md

 binfiles
 ========

 A collection of scripts / utilities that I tend to use a lot.

+* git-fmd - Genereates a Flattr button in markdown using config values from a local git repo
 * vim - a simple util to start macvim if available
 * keg - an abstraction of the jungle that is dpkg and apt-*
 * copy-sshkey - Will transfer your ssh pub key to remote hosts.
 For systems